 Once upon a time, economists were not shy of handling normative issues.
 Though the XVIIIth and XIXth centuries were largely about separating out positive from normative analysis (and preserving a space for the “art of economics”), both were considered equally important parts of “political economy.”
 Reflections on neutrality, objectivity and impartiality, dating back to Adam Smith, were carried out separately.
 Max Weber was, at the turn of the XXth century, one of the first to relate ethics to subjectivity, through his quest for a reconciliation between an ideal Wertfreiheit (value-freedom) and an inescapable Wertbeziehung (relation to values through relation to the world, aka human condition).

 In the next decades, as the Popperian positivist mindset gradually replaced the aristotelician hierarchy between ethics and science, economists began hunting for subjectivity, and in the process ended up pushing normative thinking outside the boundaries of their science.
 In his famous Essay on the Nature and Significance of Economic Science (1932), Lionel Robbins outlined a clear separation between ends and means, is and ought, ethics and economics and normative and positive analysis.
-He did so by combined these with the facts/ value distinction.
+He did so by combining these with the fact/value distinction.
 Science was concerned with the confrontation with facts, he hammered.
-Interpersonal utility comparisons, which required “elements of conventional evaluation,” therefore fell outside the realm of economists.
+Interpersonal utility comparisons, which required “elements of conventional evaluation,” therefore fell outside the realm of economics.

-The attempts by Robbins’s British colleagues to construct a value-free welfare economics, for instance Nicholas Kaldor and John Hicks’s Paretian compensation criterion were met with considerable skepticism in America.
-Economists strived to make their discipline more scientific and objective through an endorsement of Popperian falsifiability (apparent in Friedman’s famous 1957’s methodological essay), mathematization, data collection and the refinement of empirical techniques aimed at purging economic theories and models from subjectivity, rather than by trying to avoid normative statements.
+Robbins’s British colleagues attempted to construct a value-free welfare economics.
+One exemple is Nicholas Kaldor and John Hicks’s Paretian compensation criterion.
+These endeavors were met with considerable skepticism in America.
+US economists strived to make their discipline more scientific and objective through an endorsement of Popperian falsifiability (apparent in Friedman’s famous 1957’s methodological essay), mathematization, data collection and the refinement of empirical techniques aimed at purging economic theories and models from subjectivity, rather than by trying to avoid normative statements.
 Those were inescapable if the economist was to be of any help to policy makers, researchers concurred.
 New Welfare “cannot be used as a guide to social policy,” Arrow complained in his 1951 Social Choice and Individual Values PhD.
 “Concretely, the new welfare economics economics is supposed to be able to throw light on such questions as to whether the Corn Laws should have been repealed,” yet it “gives no real hue to action,” Samuelson likewise remarked in his 1947 Foundation of Economics Analysis.

 Samuelson and Arrow are usually credited with laying out the theoretical and epistemological foundations for contemporary “mainstream” economics, yet each spent an inordinate amount of time crafting out a space for normative analysis rather than getting rid of it.
 “Ethical conclusions cannot be derived in the same way that scientific hypotheses are inferred/verified… but it is not valid to conclude from this that there is no room in economics for what goes under the name of ‘welfare economics.’
 It is a legitimate exercice of economic analysis to examine the consequences of various value judgments, whether or not they are shared by the theorist, just as the study of comparative ethics is itself a science like any other branch of sociology,” Samuelson warned in Foundations.
 In those years, Gunnar Myrdal was crafting a new epistemology whereby the economist was to identify societies’ value judgment, make his choice of a value set explicit, and import it into economic analysis.
 Georges Stigler likewise claimed that “the economist may … cultivate a second discipline, the determination of the ends of his society particularly relevant to economic policy.”
 Abram Bergson concurred that “the determination of prevailing values for a given community is… a proper and necessary task for the economist.”
 Richard Musgrave would, in his landmark 1959 Theory of Finance, later join the chorus: “I have reversed my original view … the theory of the revenue-expenditure process remains trivial unless [the social preferences] scales are determined,” he explained.